JoaoGadelha/venturus/frontend/README.md

 Receives an JSON in the format {id} for the id of the client present in the database and returns his info, such as the teams present in his/her account.

 ### `POST /deleteTeam`
-Receives an JSON in the format {id, teamID} in order to delete an specific team from the database.
+Receives a JSON in the format {id, teamID} in order to delete an specific team from the database.

 ## Implementation